Master of (MLIS)

 Applications are accepted throughout the year.
 If you are interested in the program, we strongly encourage you to apply as soon as possible.
 All application materials must be received before the priority deadlines.
 Applicants will be reviewed if there is space available in the cohorts.

-- National online cohorts begin each fall and the priority deadline for admission is February 1.
-Newly admitted students are expected to attend a virtual orientation in August.
+- National online cohorts begin each fall or spring with priority deadlines for admission being February 1 (for Fall) and October 16 (for Spring).
+Newly admitted students are expected to attend a virtual orientation in August for the fall cohort or in January for the spring cohort.

 To be considered for admission, students should have a 3.0 GPA overall or for the last 60 semester hours in an undergraduate degree program.